 Let’s use a simple slip and fall case as an example.
 You walk into a convenience store and end up slipping on a spilled beverage.
 As you fall, you try to catch yourself with your arm and you twist your elbow, causing a painful injury.
 Is the convenience store responsible?
 It depends:

-- If you spilled the beverage yourself and then slipped on it, in most cases there is no tort, because the convenient store didn’t act negligently.
+- If you spilled the beverage yourself and then slipped on it, in most cases there is no tort, because the convenience store didn’t act negligently.

 - If the spilled beverage was already on the floor when you came in—and the convenience store had made no effort to clean it up, mark it with a cone, or close the aisle—then their lack of care and attention is negligence and it caused your accident.
 They are a tortfeasor and you have a valid claim.